ctitle

 Route Map - Warcop

-There are two options for the route at the "Warcop Chicane".
+There appear to be two routes for the route at the "Warcop Chicane".
+One direct and one presumably a later diversion around the boggy area.

 Click for larger view